Alobar/AndroidPreferenceTest/README.md

 # AndroidPreferenceTest

-A demo app for module `alobar-preference` with Android preference widget `NumberPickerPreference`.
+This is a demo app for module `alobar-preference` which implements Android preference widget `NumberPickerPreference`.

-This Gradle project is for the demo app which contains a separate module for the NumberPicker.
-Clone this repo and build the project to see how it works.
-Copy module `alobar-preference` to your own projects to use the widget implement there.
+The Gradle project builds the demo app.
+A separate module holds the NumberPicker widget.
+Clone this repo and build the project to see how the widget works.
+Copy module `alobar-preference` to your own projects to use the widget in your apps.

 ![NumberPickerPreference dialog](assets/dialog.png)